Tattoo (Siouxsie and the Banshees song)

-"Tattoo" is a song written by Siouxsie and the Banshees that was first released as the B-side of the "Dear Prudence" single in 1983.
-It was included on two compilations: 2004's Downside Up and 2015's Spellbound : The Collection.
+"Tattoo" is a song written and recorded by Siouxsie and the Banshees in 1983.
+Its proto-trip-hop arrangements and production predated the trip-hop genre that would appear in the mid-1990s.

+Music and recording

 "Tattoo" was composed and performed as a three-piece by singer Siouxsie Sioux, bassist Steven Severin and drummer Budgie.

 During this era, the band experimented other ways of recording and orchestration when they were in the studio to record extra-tracks for their singles.
 For "Tattoo", producer Mike Hedges made them use the mixing desk as an instrument.
-With his assistance, they recorded a track with whispered voices, droning basslines and slow drum beats.
-The result was spooky and atmospheric.